-There will always be a vegetarian and a non-vegetarian choice at dinner, and at least two of the latter at lunch.
+There will always be a vegan/vegetarian and a non-vegetarian choice at dinner, and at least two of the latter at lunch.
 The Catering Office is fully accommodating of all special dietary requirements, so long as you communicate with the staff.
 The catering team always issue a menu of meals for the week ahead by email to everyone at college, so you can plan well in advance.

-The Kendrew Café, though doubling-up as a popular workspace, also serves a cooked lunch every day from 12:00–14:00.
+Kendrew doubles-up as a popular workspace, and a great café that serves a cooked lunch every day from 12:00– 13:30.
 This always includes a vegan and meat option and is a real bargain for the big portions (~£3 for a main and dessert).
-They also provide food of a slightly more tuck-shop nature, with cakes, crisps and chocolate/snack bars on offer throughout the working day.
+They also provide cakes, crisps and chocolate, and smoothies which are on offer throughout the working day.
 A coffee-machine and vending-machine are also in operation there 24/7.

 Cooking for yourself

-There is no obligation to cook for yourself, but should you so wish there are facilities on hand to do so.
-All Tommy White students in first year have access to a hob, a kettle and a toaster, and a fridge in each individual’s room.
+There is no obligation to cook for yourself, but should you wish there are facilities on hand to do so.
+Every room in first year has access to a hob, a kettle and a toaster, as well as a personal mini fridge.
 A few rooms also have access to a microwave and oven (beehive) or just a microwave (TW8).
 This doesn’t stop budding chefs though as smaller kitchens are shared by only 4, and in beehive there’s 8 hobs and 2 ovens for more people.

 TOP TIP: at the back of your fridge there will be a swiveling knob that adjusts its temperature; if your milk is freezing or going sour much too quickly, it might be worth checking for this!